A Bonus-Malus Framework for Cyber Risk Insurance and Optimal Cybersecurity Provisioning: Introduction

 To illustrate this framework and the associated decision problems, let us consider an organisation which provides a service that is exposed to the threat of distributed denial-of-service (DDoS) attacks.
 Such an organisation may opt to use network traffic filtering as well as a content distribution network, and may use multiple servers to balance the network load.
 As such, there are various countermeasures for mitigating the threats of DDoS attacks and ensuring the availability of the service, but each of such self-mitigation measures adds to the upfront costs of risk reduction.
 Therefore, the organisation needs to determine the quantum of its security (i.e., risk reduction) budget and distribute this across these self-mitigation measures.
 We argue that this budget for risk reduction needs to and can be determined in tandem with risk transfer decisions, i.e., the purchase of cyber risk insurance.
 Moreover, a cyber risk insurer can incorporate incentive mechanisms in their insurance policies to encourage such risk reduction provision through offsetting the expenses of risk reduction by a discount in the pricing of the insurance premium.
 This highlights the need for a comprehensive framework in which losses incurred by cyber threats can be realistically modelled and the rational decisions of organisations in the face of cyber threats can be quantitatively analysed.

-Our main contributions are as follows: \begin{enumerate} \item We introduce the Bonus-Malus system to cyber risk insurance as a mechanism to provide incentive for the insured to adopt self-mitigation measures against cyber risk. \item We develop a mathematical model of cyber losses and cyber risk insurance, and subsequently analyse the optimal cybersecurity provisioning process of the insured under the stochastic optimal control framework. \item We develop an efficient algorithm based on dynamic programming to accurately solve the stochastic optimal control problem, under the assumption that the loss severity follows a truncated version of the g-and-h distribution.
+Our main contributions are as follows: \begin{enumerate} \item We introduce a Bonus-Malus system to cyber risk insurance as a mechanism to provide incentive for the insured to adopt self-mitigation measures against cyber risk. \item We model cyber losses under the Loss Distribution Approach (LDA) framework where we include a mathematical description of cyber mitigation measures.
+Subsequently, decisions of the insured that pertain to cyber mitigation measures and cyber risk insurance contracts are jointly modelled within an optimal cybersecurity provisioning process under the stochastic optimal control framework. \item We develop an efficient algorithm based on dynamic programming to accurately solve the stochastic optimal control problem, under the assumption that the loss severity follows a truncated version of the g-and-h distribution.
 We also formally prove the correctness of the proposed algorithm. \item We demonstrate through a numerical experiment that a properly designed cyber risk insurance contract with a Bonus-Malus system can resolve the issue of moral hazard, and can provide benefits for the insurer. \end{enumerate}

+Specifically, in our LDA model, the annual frequency and severity of cyber incidents are assumed to be independently distributed (this assumption is discussed and justified in Section~\ref{ssec:lossmodel}).
+Moreover, rather than developing an explicit pricing model to determine the premium in the cyber risk insurance contract, our optimal cybersecurity provisioning process focuses on the insured's perspective, and it allows the insurers to evaluate and compare contract design options and to infer an optimal contract design from the insured's optimal responses.
+This is discussed in Section~\ref{ssec:pricing}.

 The rest of the paper is organised as follows.
 Section~\ref{sec:relatedwork} discusses related studies in the literature.
 In Section~\ref{sec:model}, we introduce the mathematical model of cyber losses and cyber risk insurance with a Bonus-Malus system.
 In Section~\ref{sec:stocoptctr}, we present the optimal cybersecurity provisioning process and the dynamic programming algorithm.
 In Section~\ref{sec:g-and-h}, we introduce the g-and-h distribution and use it as the model for loss severity.
 We present results from the numerical experiment in Section~\ref{sec:exp}.
 Finally, Section~\ref{sec:conclusion} concludes the paper.